Best Towns for Day Trips: Newark

 Newark gets a bad rap.
 As New Jersey’s largest city, parts of town have a high crime rate, like most big cities.
 But if you only ever go to Newark to go to the airport to catch a flight out of state, you’re missing out as there are so many great reasons to stop and actually visit.

 The Newark Museum of Art is home to a large collection of American, Asian and African art, plus there’s a sculpture garden and the Ballantine House is a nearby mansion that’s part of the museum.
-Looking for something a little more musical?
-Check out the Grammy Museum Experience for a bit of music history and some exhibits of current pop stars.
 The New Jersey Historical Society is home to items from New Jersey’s past and present.
-All the museums are only available online at the moment, but they are worth a visit once they reopen.

 Some of the best entertainment in the state can be found in this bustling city.
 The New Jersey Symphony Orchestra plays regularly at NJPAC, and the theatre venue also features a number of touring productions including ballet and dance.
 Looking to see a big arena concert?
 Try the Prudential Center where some of the biggest acts perform.
 It’s also home to the New Jersey Devils hockey team.